-Well-connected to Split by ferry and catamaran services, the island of Brač makes for the perfect island escape.
-It can be easily visited as...
+Well-connected to Split by ferry and catamaran services, the island of Brač makes for the perfect offshore escape.
+While it makes for a delightful...